ctboughter/AIMS/docs/source/AIMS_GUI.rst

 .. note::
    A large standard deviation in these plots are to be expected, especially if users are analyzing original input datasets rather than selected cluster subsets

-This figure is saved as "avg_props.pdf/png".
+This figure is saved as "avg_props.pdf/png", while statistical significance, as calculated using Welch's t-Test with the number of degrees of freedom set to 1, is saved as "avg_prop_stats.csv".

 **Step 11: Calculate Shannon Entropy**